 - Gather all the ingredients.
-If the brisket is frozen, slowly defrost in the fridge over 1-2 days.
+If the brisket is frozen, slowly defrost in the refrigerator over 1–2 days.
 Do not defrost wagyu at room temperature as the fat will melt.

 - If your brisket is not a full packer cut, pay attention to the grain so you can slice it properly after it’s done cooking.
 We took a picture just in case we forget.
 You want to cut across the grain to serve.

-- Combine salt and pepper in a small bowl and mix well.
-We use this Maraca Sifter.
+- Combine 1 Tbsp Diamond Crystal kosher salt and 1 Tbsp 16-mesh ground black pepper in a small bowl and mix well.
+We use the Maraca Sifter.

-- Sprinkle seasoning evenly on both top and bottom of the brisket as well as the sides.
+- Sprinkle the seasoning evenly on the top and bottom of the brisket as well as the sides.

 - Cover with plastic wrap and refrigerate overnight.

 - Make a container out of heavy-duty aluminum foil.
-Preheat Traeger to 225ºF (107ºC).
+Preheat the Traeger grill to 225ºF (107ºC).

-- Place brisket in Traeger smoker along with the aluminum cup filled with water.
-Check the cup every 1.5-2 hours to make sure it’s got water inside.
-There is a saying for smoking meat; “if you’re looking you’re not cooking.”
+- Place the brisket in the Traeger smoker along with the aluminum cup filled with water.
+Check the cup every 1½–2 hours to make sure there‘s water inside.
+There is a saying for smoking meat: “If you’re looking, you’re not cooking.”
 To avoid opening the smoker while it’s cooking, use a temperature probe.
 With the probe inserted, the temperature of the brisket from the fridge is 40ºF (4ºC).
-You don’t need to warm the brisket up to the room temperature prior to smoking.
+You don’t need to warm up the brisket to the room temperature prior to smoking.